vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/002/_index.md

 title = "+002"

 +++
-For the sequence of ideas and actions in this hymn, see publ. intro.
+For the sequence of ideas and actions in this hymn, see published introduction.